 The 2021/22 budget process began with an assessment of the Council's future spending plans balanced against the expected funding from Government, Council Tax and Business Rates.
-This forward look encompassed a five-year financial planning timeframe from 2021/22 to 2025/26.

 The Finance Service forecast the future financial position having regard to:

 Relevant international, national and regional influences on Oldham Council.